-Herrera Environmental Consultants, Inc.

-Final Memorandum

-To Kimberly Swan, Clackamas River Water Providers

-From Jennifer Schmidt, Herrera Environmental Consultants

-Date May 31, 2012
+TECHNICAL MEMORANDUM

-Subject GIS Point Source Pollutant Risk Analysis Results
+Date: June 30, 2021 To: Kimberly Swan, Clackamas River Water Providers From: Jennifer Schmidt, Herrera Environmental Consultants Subject: GIS Point Source Pollutant Risk Analysis Results

-Introduction
+INTRODUCTION

 The Clackamas River is a source of drinking water for more than 300,000 people in Clackamas County and is an important resource for helping to meet future water demand in the region.
 The Clackamas River Water Providers (CRWP) represents five municipal surface water intakes on the Clackamas River: City of Estacada, Clackamas River Water, North Clackamas County Water Commission, South Fork Water Board, and City of Lake Oswego.
-In 2010, the CRWP developed a Drinking Water Protection Plan that outlined a series of strategies and programs to address potential threats to source water quality in the Clackamas River watershed.
-Herrera Environmental Consultants (Herrera) was hired to complete a series of geographic information system (GIS) analyses in order to help to identify potential pathways for pollutant export from the Clackamas River Watershed.
-The following major high-risk activity categories were identified in the Drinking Water Protection Plan (Clackamas River Water Providers 2010):
+Herrera Environmental Consultants (Herrera) was hired in 2011 to complete a series of geographic information system (GIS) analyses to help identify potential pathways for pollutant export to the Clackamas River from seven high-risk activity categories (Clackamas River Water Providers 2010):

 - Septic Systems

 - Agricultural Activities

 - Forestry Activities

 - Vulnerable Soils

 - Urban Development

-- Point Source Pollutants
+- Point-Source Pollutants

+- Hazardous Materials

 The goal of these GIS analyses was to map risk factors known to have a strong negative correlation with drinking water quality in the Clackamas River watershed.
-Mapped risk "hot spots" for each category will provide a spatial context for both the geography and intensity of risk by activity that can be used by the CRWP help prioritize mitigation efforts.
-This memorandum focuses specifically on the methods and results of the GIS Point Source Pollutants Risk Assessment portion of the Drinking Water Protection Plan.
+Mapped risk "hot spots" for each category provide a spatial context for both the geography and intensity of risk by activity that can be used by the CRWP to help prioritize mitigation efforts.
+In 2021, Herrera was hired to update these analyses to map changes that have may have occurred in the locations of risk "hot spots" in the watershed over the last decade based on new or updated GIS data.
+This memorandum focuses specifically on the results of the updated 2021 GIS Point Source Pollutant Risk Analysis.